 -> Get elevation (SRTM)

 .
-Enter the API key and press OK
+Select a server, enter your API key and press OK

 Usually we want to adjust our map model so that its origin is at zero.
 To do that we:

-Apply the modifiers: select the plane object, presss Ctrl+A
+Apply the modifiers: select the plane object, press Ctrl+A

 and select Apply